 These corrections (Radio Technical Commission for Maritime Services [RTCM] corrections) can be sent over a simple local radio link from a single base station.
-We argue amongst ourselves about this – but a rover working much more than 20km or 12 miles away from the base station will start to see errors in the position accuracy as the signals are traveling through a very slightly different path from the SV’s and the corrections start to degrade.
+We argue amongst ourselves about this – but a rover working much more than 20km or 12 miles away from the base station will start to see errors in the position accuracy as the signals are traveling through a very slightly different path from the SV’s, and the corrections start to degrade.

-In most built-up areas around the world, commercial companies have set up networks of these base stations that can be subscribed to and these networks will provide a known level of accuracy through their coverage area, as well as (important for our application) a known level of redundancy and reliability in the provision of these services.
+In most built-up areas around the world, commercial companies have set up networks of these base stations that can be subscribed to, and these networks will provide a known level of accuracy through their coverage area, as well as (important for our application) a known level of redundancy and reliability in the provision of these services.
 This data is often delivered in very small packets (lengths of a message) over a cell phone link.
-This means we need to have a cell phone (or cell modem) onboard the rover (NOMAD) to receive these corrections.
+This means we must have a cell phone (or cell modem) onboard the rover (NOMAD) to receive these corrections.

-We also have a dual antenna GNSS solution on Nomad that provides a backup to our primary GNSS system and it also provides our “heading” (which direction we are facing).
+We also have a dual antenna GNSS solution on Nomad that provides a backup to our primary GNSS system and our “heading” (which direction we are facing).
 These two antennas are connected to GNSS receivers at the PCB level to determine an accurate heading for the mower.
-We need accurate heading as we must take the information measured from our various sensors (LiDAR and Cameras) that are bolted to the top of the mower and translate or move this data via software into the absolute coordinate reference frame that the GNSS systems work in.
-Any error in heading turns into an error in the translated position of this other sensor data – which as far as the user is concerned – relates to less production as we have to allow for more mowing deck overlap to ensure we have cut the grass.
+We need accurate heading as we must take the information measured from our various sensors (LiDAR and Cameras) bolted to the top of the mower and translate or move this data via software into the absolute coordinate reference frame the GNSS systems work in.
+Any error in heading turns into an error in the translated position of this other sensor data – which, as far as the user is concerned – relates to less production as we have to allow for more mowing deck overlap to ensure we have cut the grass.

 We hope this did not make you snore too much, but as we say – the devil is in the detail.
 We look forward to your comments on our Introduction to Autonomous Mowing series.
 Look out for upcoming topics, including Stories from the Field.